 Click the images below to access local resources.
 For even more resources, click the button below .

 At this time, North Shore Community Action Programs is open and ready to help those in need!
 However, our physical offices remain closed to the public and we are not holding fact-to-face meetings at this time.
 Staff is working remotely and is doing everything they can to support the needs of clients and the community.
 Below is a program specific update on how North Shore CAP is currently operating:

-- Energy Conservation Jobs are being completed swiftly and all other operations with the exception of emergency heat calls, are suspended.
+- Energy Conservation Jobs are being completed swiftly and safely in accordance with all safety protocols.
 Calls and emails are being returned.